mikael-ros/BRACE30/README.md

 # BRACE30

-Excuse the assorted keycaps :o
+Excuse the assorted keycaps :o (I did not have all of them)
 ![BRACE30](/Images/BRACE30_ONDESK_ANGLE.jpg "BRACE30")

 A 30% extended numpad, running on the tiny Adafruit QT PY 2040.